-I studied Biochemistry and Medicine at the University of Bristol, and following Specialist Registrar training in Chemical Pathology (Metabolic Medicine) at St Mary’s Hospital, London, undertook a DPhil at the University of Oxford as an MRC Clinical Research Training Fellow, supervised by Prof Rajesh Thakker FRS.
+I studied Biochemistry and Medicine at the University of Bristol, and following Specialist Registrar training in Chemical Pathology (Metabolic Medicine) at St Mary’s Hospital, London, undertook a DPhil at the University of Oxford (Somerville College) as an MRC Clinical Research Training Fellow, supervised by Prof Rajesh Thakker FRS.
 I then conducted postdoctoral research as an NIHR Academic Clinical Lecturer in Oxford before being appointed as a Senior Clinical Lecturer at the University of Liverpool.
 My work has focused on characterising the biochemical and molecular basis of mineral metabolism.
 I was awarded the 2013 ACB Professor’s Prize for Sustained Research in Clinical Biochemistry, and in 2017 was elected to the Association of Physicians of Great Britain and Ireland.
 In February 2019 I returned to the University of Oxford to establish a centre investigating the molecular endocrinology of lactation.

 Family Larsson-Rosenquist Foundation